tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

       mousemove = fromEvent<MouseEvent>(svg,'mousemove'),
       mouseup = fromEvent<MouseEvent>(svg,'mouseup');
 ```
-But now we'll capture initial position of the rectangle one time only in an immutable `Point` object outside of the stream logic.
+But now we’ll capture initial position of the rectangle one time only in an immutable `Point` object outside of the stream logic.
 ```typescript
 const initialState: State = {
   pos: new Point(